smehta99/image-builder/README.md

 # control command verbosity.
 By default, it is 'INFO'.
 cmds:
   - cmd: 'echo hello'

+# OpenSCAP options to use with scap_benchmark or oval_eval.
+Each OpenSCAP
+# command gets passed to the shell.
+By default, the results from OpenSCAP will be saved
+# /root/ inside of the container built.
+#
+# The xccdf or Extensible Configuration Checklist Description Format, is a
+# language used to describe security checklists and benchmarks.
+The xml for
+# SCAP benchmarks is specific to each Linux distribution, and it is
+# typically, available via scap-security-guide package.
+Each xml will have profiles
+# associated with it.
+Available profiles can be checked with 'oscap info <path to xml>
+# Not every Linux distro is going to provide a out of box ready xccdf xml it may need to
+# be customized
+#
+# The OVAL or Open Vulnerability Assessment Language is a language used to
+# standardize the representation of information about system security states.
+In
+# short it gives info on if packages on the image have CVEs (Common Vulnerabilities and
+# Exposures) associated with them.
+Not every Linux distro is going to have a OVAL
+# available for download
+#openscap:
+#  - profile: "xccdf_org.ssgproject.content_profile_stig"
+#  - benchmark_path: "/usr/share/xml/scap/ssg/content/ssg-rl9-ds.xml"
+#  - oval_url: "<Rocky Linux OVAL .bz2 URL>"
 ```

 Then you can use this config file to build a "base" layer (make sure the `S3_ACCESS` and `S3_SECRET` environment variables are set to the S3 credentials if being used):